AndrzejLewinski/maven-learning/src/main/java/org/example/learning/utils/animations/README.md

 ### 1. **Demo**
 - **AnimationDemo.java**
   A simple class to demonstrate various predefined animations.
-It is used to quickly test and view animations such as `HerbalLeaf`, `FourLeafClover`, `Lemon`, and `Dots`.
+It is used to quickly test and view animations such as `HerbalLeaf 🌿`, `FourLeafClover 🍀`, `Lemon 🍋`, and `Dots`.

 ### 2. **Generators**
 - **Animation.java**